- 2-PAGES D'ACCUEIL

 Once the album "I don't want the night to end" is recorded the time comes for publicity.
 In the USA from March to May, guided by her American agent Dick Grant of "Stones Associates", Sylvie participates in numerous parties and gives several interviews to the specialised press.
 The 1965 album isn't mentioned and this new record is presented as "the first in English".

-She appears on three major television shows, the "Merv Griffin Show", the "Mike Douglas Show" and "Dinah!" ("Dinah Shore Show)" the "Jerry Lewis MDA Labor Day Telethon" (in september) and innovates by filming two music videos, probably the first by a French singer (aside from scopitones), effective even if they were produced with quite rudimentary means...
+She appears on three major television shows, the "Merv Griffin Show", the "Mike Douglas Show" and "Dinah!" ("Dinah Shore Show)" the "Jerry Lewis MDA Labor Day Telethon" ("Can't stop dancing" and "I don't want the night ton end") (in september) and innovates by filming two music videos, probably the first by a French singer (aside from scopitones), effective even if they were produced with quite rudimentary means...

 "I don't want the night to end" is released as a 7 inch and a 12 inch single the 20 April, the album a week later.
 The press reception is quite enthusiastic in "Cashbox" and "Billboard", more measured in "Stereo Review" and decidedly tepid in "Rolling Stones".

 In June, Sylvie is back in France to present her record and launch her tour.
 Her music videos are shown on the TV shows of her friends Michel Sardou and Carlos.
 With the latter, she revisits her famous "2'35 de bonheur" in a jazzy version.
 For the rest, the French promotion for the American album remains discreet...